Article by: Content Team

 Cortisol and Addinsonian Crisis

 During an Addisonian crisis, you desperately need a hydrocortisone injection.
-Once given, you will recover fairly quickly.
-Many people who suffer from this disease are unaware until they have a crisis and will require hormone therapy for the rest of their lives.
+Once given, you will recover pretty quickly.
+Many people who suffer from this disease are unaware until they have a crisis.
+They will require hormone therapy for the rest of their lives.

 Fortunately, medication can control this condition.
-Because the adrenal glands are no longer producing cortisol and aldosterone, corticosteroid medication tablets can rectify this, usually taken 2-3 times a day.
+Because the adrenal glands no longer produce cortisol and aldosterone, corticosteroid medication tablets can rectify this, usually taken 2-3 times daily.

 Most people who have Addison's disease go on to lead a healthy life.
 However, they may suffer periods of severe fatigue, which can be challenging to manage.
-Many people who have to rely on daily medication suffer from feeling restricted and feel frustrated, affecting their mental health.
+Many people who have to rely on daily medication feel restricted and frustrated, affecting their mental health.

 How Can You Maintain Healthy Cortisol Levels?

-• Avoid caffeine before bed: Caffeine is a stimulant and will keep you awake.
+• Avoid caffeine before bed: Caffeine is a stimulant that keeps you awake.

-• Exercise: But don't go overboard; overtraining can increase cortisol and decrease testosterone.
-Your muscles need glucose during recovery, and this can add chronic stress to your body.
+• Exercise: Don't go overboard; overtraining can increase cortisol and decrease testosterone.
+Your muscles need glucose during recovery, which can add chronic stress to your body.
 Try yoga, pilates, swimming, and walking, which can help you get fit and relax.

 • Try meditating: Meditation slows down your mind and allows your body to relax, reducing cortisol levels.
 This method is proven to reduce the harmful risks of extreme stress, such as high blood pressure, psychiatric disorder, and even migraines.

-• Medication: There are many medications used to slow cortisol production in the adrenal glands, such as ketoconazole, mitotane (Lysodren), and metyrapone (Metopirone); these meds are mainly for those with Cushing's Syndrome.
+• Medication: Many medications are used to slow cortisol production in the adrenal glands, such as ketoconazole, mitotane (Lysodren), and metyrapone (Metopirone); these meds are mainly for those with Cushing's Syndrome.

 Testosterone Therapy and Cortisol